 Buddy Runners are not permitted for the 65km Standley Monster Event

-Drop bags can be left at the time of registration for any of the manned aid stations.
+Drop bags can be left at the time of registration for the Simpsons Gap aid station ~40km.
 Our preference is for the insulated zip top shopping bags for consistency.
 Check point labels will be available to be filled out at registration to attach to your bags for clear identification.
-We encourage you to identify your bags with your own coloured ribbon or similar to allow you to find them quickly at an aid station.
+We encourage you to identify your bags with your own coloured ribbon or similar to allow you to find them quickly at the aid station.

 Individual Early Bird (before midnight October 31st, 2021) – $390

 Individual Normal Entry (Nov 1st, 2021 – April 30th, 2022) – $490

 Due to the physically challenging nature of the event and associated risks the following entry criteria will apply for all 65km race entrants

 - Evidence of successfully completing a 21.1km (Half Marathon) within the past 12 months on trail during an official event or training run with evidence.
 (Due to COVID related race cancellations, we may accept a verified training run to the same distance.
 Please contact us)

 - Pre requisite run must be submitted by midnight January 31st

 - Being at least 18 years of age at the date of the event starting